-Celebrating Day of the Dead this Fall
+Celebrating Day of the Dead with Kids

 Fall is here and the opportunities to create family memories coincide with the dipping thermometer and global fall festivals.
 From Harvest Festivals to Oktoberfest, every weekend is full of fun family events.
 Day of the Dead or Dia De Los Muertos is just one of those Fall festivals we create our family legacy with.
 (Do you remember Alina’s fun Calacas face paint last year on Day of the Dead?)
-Though the name suggests this festival may not be child friendly, I’ve learned otherwise.
+Though the name suggests this festival may not be child-friendly, I’ve learned otherwise.
 Day of the Dead is about fun, family and celebrating the legacies of ancestors.
 My children loved all the color and pageantry of Day of the Dead (Vegas blog readers might remember when we celebrated Mexican Day of the Dead at Springs Preserve) and I’m sure yours will as well.